msonowal/msonowal/README.md

 :star: Give me a hard problem to solve

 I'm a Full Stack developer from India 🇮🇳.
 I spend most of my time these days writing elegant lines of code.
+I also spends times on designing & architecting mission critical platforms and solutions.

 - 🏢 I'm Founder and currently working at [**Clarity Technologies**](https://github.com/clarity-tech)
 - ⚡️ I'm hardcore **Laravel** guy and loved the simplicity of Vue